 Interest rate risk is the potential for interest rates to be different than expected.
 For public plans, short term fluctuations in interest rates have little or no effect as the plan's liability is usually measured based on the expected return on assets.
-Longer-term trends in interest rates however can have a powerful effect.
+Longer-term trends in interest rates, however, can have a powerful effect.
 The chart below shows the yield on a 10-year Treasury security compared to the Plan's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
-As interest rates have declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return; maintain the same expected rate of return and take on more investment risk; or some combination of the two strategies.
-The County has reduced their discount rate from 8.00% to 7.00% over the period shown.
+As illustrated below, the yield on a 10-year Treasury security was the lowest in 2020, while the yield for 2024 was the highest.
+The County has reduced its discount rate from 7.50% to 6.75% over the period shown.